Silver Price Charts

 Silver Price vs Bitcoin

-The major difference is that Bitcoin’s value is intangible so it could fall dramatically, even to zero.
-In comparison, silver benefits from its intrinsic value, it can be physically used in industry, so its price is far more stable.
+The significant difference is that Bitcoin’s value is intangible, so that it could fall dramatically, even to zero.
+In comparison, silver benefits from its intrinsic value; it can be physically used in industry, so its price is far more stable.

 Silver Price vs Stock Market

-All assets experience cycles so by owning physical silver and stocks, the downsides can be diluted, with silver performing well when stocks flounder.
-Most analysts anticipate a stock market crash in the next year or so, which would likely propel precious metals prices skywards.
+All assets experience cycles, so owning physical silver and stocks can dilute the downsides, with silver performing well when stocks flounder.
+Most analysts anticipate a stock market crash in the next year or so, which propels precious metals prices skywards.

 Silver Price vs Oil